woohoolabs/yin/README.md

 #### Why Yin?

-##### Complete JSON API framework
+##### Complete JSON:API framework

 Woohoo Labs.
-Yin is a framework-agnostic library which supports the vast majority of the JSON API specification: it provides various capabilities from content negotiation, through error handling to pagination, fetching, creation, updating and deletion of resources.
+Yin is a framework-agnostic library which supports the vast majority of the JSON:API specification: it provides various capabilities from content negotiation, through error handling to pagination, fetching, creation, updating and deletion of resources.
 Although Yin consists of many loosely coupled packages and classes which can also be used separately, the framework is the most powerful when it is used in its entirety.